TadLeonard/tfatool/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-blue)](http://badges.mit-license.org)
 [![PyPI version](https://badge.fury.io/py/tfatool.svg)](https://badge.fury.io/py/tfatool)

-This package provides easy access to
+This package provides easy access to the
-Toshiba's FlashAir wireless SD card.
-As a library, a simple abstraction of the FlashAir API is provided.
-As a set of scripts, `tfatool` the user is given a way of synchronizing/mirroring files and configuring the device from the command line.
+Toshiba FlashAir wireless SD card.
+As a library, `tfatool` provides an easy-to-use abstraction of the FlashAir API.
+The package includes two command line utilities:
+`flashair-util` gives the user a way of synchronizing/mirroring files and directories between the local filesystem and FlashAir, while `flashair-config` lets the user configure the the deivce.

 ### Command line usage at a glance